GitoriousLispBackup/eql/CL_EQL/README.txt

 Tested in CLISP, ECL, SBCL.

-See notes in "q-clock.lisp" and "q-wiggly.lisp" if you want to run existing EQL programs.
+See examples "q-clock.lisp" and "q-wiggly.lisp" if you want to run existing EQL programs.